-- ♦ Insert the data carrier. - ⇒ The installation will start automatically. - \$ If you want to call up the menu of the CD, double-click the file start.exe. - \$\text{Select a language for the interface text in the installation wizard and software and confirm with [OK]. - ⇒ The installation wizard starts. - ♥ Click [Next]. - ⇒ The installation wizard opens the software license agreement. - \$ If you want to accept the license agreement, select the appropriate option field and click [Next]. - If the suggested installation path is OK, click [Next].
+- ♦ Insert the data carrier. - ⇒ The installation will start automatically. - 以 If installation does not start automatically, double-click the file SensorStudioSetup.exe. - If you want to call up the menu of the CD, double-click the file start.exe. - Select a language for the interface text in the installation wizard and software and confirm with [OK]. - \Rightarrow The installation wizard starts. - ♦ Click [Next]. - \Rightarrow The installation wizard opens the software license agreement. - b If you want to accept the license agreement, select the appropriate option field and click [Next]. - If the suggested installation path is OK, click [Next].
 If you want to specify a different path, click the [Browse] button.
-Select a different path, confirm with [OK] and click [Next]. - ♥ Click the [Install] button to start installation. - ⇒ The wizard installs the software and places a shortcut on the desktop (). - Solick the [Finish] button to complete installation.
+Select a different path, confirm with [OK] and click [Next]. - ♦ Click the [Install] button to start installation. - \Rightarrow The wizard installs the software and places a shortcut on the desktop ( - ♦ Click the [Finish] button to complete installation.